PHOENIX THERA-LASE SYSTEMS.

 The Phoenix Thera-Lase Laser System is using patented proprietary wavelengths that have no significant absorption into melanin, hemoglobin and oxyhemoglobin.
 The power of the laser delivered to the patient treatment sites is significantly higher and denser, which allows greater depths of penetration and in turn achieves greater patient results.
 The beam profile is de-focused and distanced from the skin, which prevents tissue damage, and enables healing.

-For more than twenty years researchers have been studying the effects of stimulating live tissue with low-level visible/optical energy to treat chronic and acute soft tissue injuries.
+For more than twenty years researchers have been studying the effects of stimulating live tissue with low-level visible/optical energy to treat various soft tissue conditions.
 Laser biostimulation, as it is commonly known, has become widely used in Europe and Canada.
 Phoenix Thera-Lase Systems uses infrared/invisible energy, that is delivered at high power, which causes the absorption of the laser energy to penetrate deeper into the soft tissue, and provides a greater level of healing.

 Phoenix Thera-Lase Systems Has Exclusive Process Patents On The Most Feasible And Efficacious Wavelength For Laser Energy –